NarioU-sys/Snow_ETL/README.md

-# Snow_ETL
+# Snowflake_ETL
-This application ingests real-time WebSocket data and processes it using DLT  where  the Montoring of the process is handled by Prometheus and Snowflake.
+This application ingests real-time WebSocket data and processes it using DLT  where  the Montoring of the process is handled by Prometheus and stored Snowflake datawarehouse🏡.